Country of Origin: East Germany (defunct commies!)

 The Cold War began, and ended with the KdA, making their uniform an exceptionally interesting piece of militaria to own, at a bargain, and in fairly good condition.

-Their insignia bears the revolutionary red flag of the “workers of the world”, flown on a rifle.
-Some of these shirts feature this unique badge, and all feature two breast pockets, with two shoulder pockets.
+Their unit insignia bears the revolutionary red flag of the “workers of the world”, flown on a rifle.
+Some of these shirts feature this unique badge, while others are stamped with miscellenous East German insignia on the chest.
+All feature two breast pockets, with two shoulder pockets.